 The View from Space (SAO)

-The atmospheric measurements group, based at the Smithsonian Astrophysical Observatory’s Atomic and Molecular Physics Division at the Center for Astrophysics | Harvard & Smithsonian in Cambridge, MA currently leads the TEMPO satellite mission and heads the retrieval algorithm and calibration effort of the MethaneSAT satellite mission.
-Both missions will be operational in 2023, and will provide revolutionary measurements of gases and aerosols that are important for understanding climate change and its interactions with atmospheric composition, surface emissions and ecosystems, and underlying physical/chemical/biological processes.
-This opportunity provides a fellow with access to SAO scientists, resources, and extensive satellite data to explore scientific questions at the nexus of air quality and climate, such as understanding the roles of forest and coastal marine ecosystems in the climate system and the impacts of climate change on these ecosystems leveraging Smithsonian ForestGEO and MarineGEO measurements.
+The atmospheric measurements group at the Smithsonian Astrophysical Observatory (SAO) leads the TEMPO satellite mission and heads the retrieval algorithm and calibration effort of the MethaneSAT satellite mission.
+Both missions will provide revolutionary measurements of several atmospheric gases and aerosols which are important for understanding climate change and its interactions with atmospheric composition, surface emissions and ecosystems, and underlying physical, chemical and biological processes.
+This fellowship will be based in the Atomic and Molecular Physics Division at the Center for Astrophysics | Harvard & Smithsonian in Cambridge, MA, where the fellow will work with SAO scientists on using satellite data to explore scientific questions at the nexus of air quality and climate.